What is Sudden Cardiac Arrest?

 There are no warning signs associated with SCA.
-It often affects those who have experienced previous episodes of SCA, heart attacks, or heart failure; but it can also strike someone with absolutely no history of heart problems, including those who appear to be in excellent health.
+It often affects those who have experienced previous episodes of SCA, heart attacks, or heart failure; but it can also strike someone with absolutely no history of heart problems.

 Every minute counts